GRANT OF PATENT

 The definition of “essentially biological process” has to be clearly mentioned to specify that it covers all conventional breeding processes, including, random mutagenesis as well as selection and propagation.

 - Products used or derived from breeding

-It has to be necessarily clarified that all “products” used in or emanating from essentially biological processes are circumscribed by the exclusion from patentability, be it plant/animal parts, cells or genetic information.
+It has to be necessarily clarified that all “products” used in or emanating from essentially biological processes are circumscribed by the exclusion from patentability, be it plant/animal parts, cells, or genetic information.

 - Scope of protection

-The EPO has to ensure that it does not grant absolute protection to plant and animal breeding to such an extent which would enable a patent on a plant/animal derived from a technical process, to be extended to all conventionally bred plants with the same traits.
+The EPO has to ensure that it does not grant absolute protection to plant and animal breeding to such an extent that would enable a patent on a plant/animal derived from a technical process, to be extended to all conventionally bred plants with the same traits.

-The European Parliament has to seal these loopholes as soon as possible to prevent chaos and opening of floodgates of suits.
+The European Parliament has to seal these loopholes as soon as possible to prevent chaos and the opening of floodgates of suits.